tweag/nickel/doc/manual/typing.md

   ```

 - **Enum**: ``[| 'tag1, .., 'tagn |]``: an enumeration comprised of alternatives
   `tag1`, .., `tagn`.
-An enumeration literal is prefixed with a backtick and
+An enumeration literal is prefixed with a single quote and
   serialized as a string.
 It is useful to encode finite alternatives.
 The
   advantage over strings is that the typechecker handles them more finely: it is
   able to detect incomplete matches, for example.